 The biggest you’ll find without looking into “giant sets”, a set with a six-foot deck height is the best choice for long use.
 If you want to get at least 10 years of use out of your unit, the bigger the better.
 You can special order or look for 7-foot sets, but you’ll pay more and have fewer choices.

-Let’s not have a scary swing-set tipping over experience, shall we?
-The things a safe swing set needs to have includes:
+Let’s not have scary swing-set tipping over experience, shall we?
+The things a safe swing set needs to have included:

 - 4×4 Wood Beam Thickness